koendv/at32f435-start/COMPILING.md

 patch -p1 < bsp/at32/at32f435-start/patches/usb_dc_dwc2.patch
 ```

-### black magic rtthread package
+### black magic debug rtthread package

-The "black magic" rt-thread package needs to be added to the rt-thread environment by hand.
+The "black magic debug" rt-thread package needs to be added to the rt-thread environment by hand.
 Follow the [instructions](https://github.com/koendv/blackmagic-rtthread/tree/main#installation).

 ### configuration